Man Killed by Undercover Police Officer in East Charlotte

 A man was shot and killed in east Charlotte this afternoon after allegedly pulling a gun on a man in traffic, not knowing he was a police officer.

 According to CMPD, the shooting happened at about 1:18 p.m. on the 6200 block of Albemarle Road, but the incident began elsewhere.
 Police say an undercover officer was driving an unmarked car near the intersection of Albemarle and Reddman roads.
-He was then struck by a man who immediately began driving outbound on Albemarle Road.
+He was then allegedly struck by 28-year-old Josue Diaz, who immediately began driving outbound on Albemarle Road.

 click to enlarge